bitten2up/bittens-adventure/README.md

 ```bash
 make run-unix
 ```
-to run it on linux.
+to run it on linux/Mac os.